By M.K. Styllinski

-For instance, that means the fossil fuel lobby, authoritarians on the religious right as well as politically correct left-liberals, human-influenced global warming advocates, are all equally culpable in creating the noise, though in entirely different ways.
+For instance, that means the fossil fuel lobby, authoritarians in the green movement, the left-liberal mindset as well as the religious right are equally culpable in creating the noise, though for very different ideological reasons.
 We must transcend the cultivated divisions completely and see it through the eyes of the Establishment and how they benefit from such conflict.

-The above quote by green guru Maurice Strong may give you pause.
-What is the exact meaning behind his idea of “responsibility”.
+The above quote by green guru Maurice Strong at the top of this page may give you pause.
+What is the exact meaning behind his idea of “responsibility”?
 By what means are we encouraged to see the collapse of industrial civilisation?
 This raises further questions:

 1) What will be replacing this old order?